adityasingh-dev-in/electricity-bill-management-system/README.md

-# ⚡ Electricity Bill Management System (EBMS)
+# Electricity Bill Management System (EBMS)

-A simple, structured, and scalable **MERN stack web application** designed to manage electricity billing for college departments or buildings.
+A simple, structured, and scalable MERN stack web application designed to manage electricity billing for college departments or buildings.

 The system enables administrators to: